rekha-balan/azure-docs-test2-pr.nl-NL/articles/storsimple/storsimple-update21-release-notes.md

 ms.topic: article
 ms.tgt_pltfrm: NA
 ms.workload: TBD
-ms.date: 07/18/2016
+ms.date: 11/03/2017
 ms.author: alkohli
-ms.openlocfilehash: 3793df974175a5c41b83800f73748c52c8223572
+ms.openlocfilehash: 78be340b4a47fed88f5e8c3f5741ae7024124bd5
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44549524"
+ms.locfileid: "44782891"
 ---
 # <a name="storsimple-8000-series-update-22-release-notes"></a>StorSimple 8000 Series Update 2.2 release notes

 ## <a name="overview"></a>Overview
 The following release notes describe the new features and identify the critical open issues for StorSimple 8000 Series Update 2.2.
 They also contain a list of the StorSimple software updates included in this release.

 Update 2.2 can be applied to any StorSimple device running Release (GA) or Update 0.1 through Update 2.1.
 The device version associated with Update 2.2 is 6.3.9600.17708.